carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 ## Planning Planning Planning (30 minutes)
 At this point, you have done quite a bit of work towards planning your workshop.
 We hope that alone makes your time spent here worthwhile!
 However, a functioning workshop demands **teamwork**, and this is especially true in an online setting.
-For in-person workshops, team coordination is ideal, but a workshop can squeak by on a rough distribution of teaching duties with a quick helper orientation.
-Online, everyone needs to be on the same page/communication platform or the workshop is really at risk.
-This means that, before your workshop, you will need to bring everyone together to plan, to share knowledge about your platforms of choice, and to distribute roles with regard to communications management.
+For in-person workshops, a workshop can squeak by on a rough distribution of teaching duties with a quick helper orientation.
+Online, everyone needs to be on the same page or the workshop is really at risk.
+This means that, before your workshop, you will need to bring everyone together.

 What makes a good meeting?
 > ## Elements of a good meeting